publications

 Imperva: Data Security.

-Päivi Korpisaari, Olli Pitkänen, Eija Warma-Lehtinen: Uusi tietosuojalainsäädäntö. (in Finnish; New Data Security Legislation) Alma Talent, Helsinki 2018
+Päivi Korpisaari, Olli Pitkänen, Eija Warma-Lehtinen: Tietosuoja. (in Finnish; Data Protection) Alma Talent, Helsinki 2022.

-5. Ethical principles: Shared values of the Data Network
+5. Ethical principles: shared values of the data space

-Ethical model assist in surveying and improving the ethicality of the data network, and activities and organisations that are part of it.
-The incorporated Code of Conduct is not a standardized ethical code for all cases as the organisations and networks – that want to use this – most likely are very different depending on context and various other reasons.
+Ethical models assist in surveying and improving the ethicality of the data space, and activities and organisations that are part of it.
+The incorporated code of conduct is not a standardised ethical code, as the needs of different organisations and data spaces vary significantly depending on their context and other factors.

-Therefore, as different data networks using this rulebook may differ, case by case, this code cannot be seen as sufficient but necessary list of issues needed to be taken care of.
-This means that more detailed and specific codes or other ethical guides should be considered and reviewed – based on demands of specific data network or organisation that implements this code of conduct.
+Therefore, as different data spaces using this rulebook may differ, case by case, this code cannot be seen as sufficient but necessary list of issues needed to be taken care of.
+This means that more detailed and specific codes or other ethical guides should be considered and reviewed – based on demands of specific data space or organisation that implements this code of conduct.

-Ethical code should not be seen as a way to restrict the actors of a data network but instead as a set of commonly acceptable norms that make cooperation between members more convenient by setting the direction for more detailed rules defined by implementing organisations.
+Ethical codes should not be seen to restrict the actors of a data space but instead as a set of commonly acceptable norms that make cooperation between members more convenient by setting the direction for more detailed rules defined by implementing organisations.
 The code is not an obstacle.
-Like laws, it helps to create trust in a data network, which is needed for gaining real benefits and new business opportunities.
+Like laws, it helps to create trust in a data space, which is needed for gaining real benefits and new business opportunities.
 This code of conduct is based on the respect between different stakeholders, transparent communication and ambition to seek the values that are commonly acceptable.

 The code itself does not have intrinsic but instrumental value.
-Most important is that organisation has a real goal to improve its processes and policies to be more ethical.
-The mere mechanical following of codes is better than not following those.
-However, the aim should be changing the culture of the organisation to such that it put ethicality in everyday actions, so the change comes from inside – not from outside.
-In that case, change is durable and will help the organisation to meet demands that society justifiably sets for them.
+Most important is that data space participants have a real goal to improve its processes and policies to be more ethical.
+However, even the mere mechanical following of codes is better than ignoring them.
+Nonetheless, the aim should be changing the culture of the participating organisation so that it puts ethicality in everyday actions.
+As such, the change comes from inside – not from outside, resulting in the change being durable and thus helping the organisation to meet demands that society justifiably sets for them.

-Acting ethically is not a mere cost but possibility for a resilient business.
+Acting ethically is not a mere cost but a possibility for a resilient business.

 Sources and further material on ethics: